 Both are important ways to cut pain.
 Physical therapy keeps your child's joints flexible and builds muscle strength.

-Occupational therapy helps your youngster learn ways to do everyday things, like how to carry a bag so it doesn't put too much stress on her joints.
+Occupational therapy helps your youngster learn ways to do everyday things, like how to carry a bag so it doesn't put too much stress on their joints.

-These are pieces of hard material, usually wrapped in fabric, that your child fastens around her joint.
-A splint keeps her joint in the right position so it won't hurt.
+These are pieces of hard material, usually wrapped in fabric, that your child fastens around their joint.
+A splint keeps their joint in the right position so it won't hurt.

 JIA can cause a lot of emotional stress, which can make pain worse.
 A therapist, such as a psychologist or social worker, can help.
-They talk to your child about how she feels and give her practical tips, like how to talk to a friend about her arthritis.
+They talk to your child about how they feel and give them practical tips, like how to talk to a friend about their arthritis.

 One method is cognitive behavioral therapy (CBT).
-It helps your child recognize how her thoughts affect how she feels, and then shows her ways she can change her thinking.
+It helps your child recognize how their thoughts affect how they feel, and then show them ways they can change their thinking.

 It's rare that kids with JIA will need an operation.
 But when other treatments haven't worked and the joint damage is severe, surgery can offer pain relief.

 Kids with JIA often wake up with sore, stiff joints.
 If this happens to your child, heat may help.
 Try a warm shower, bath, heating pad, or hot pack.